Nisse (folklore): Appearance

 The Norwegian nisse was no bigger than a child, dressed in gray, wearing a red, pointy hat (pikhue = pikkelhue; a hue is a soft brimless hat) according to Faye.

-In Denmark also, nisser are often seen as long-bearded, wearing gray and a red brimless cap (hue).
+In Denmark also, nisser are often seen as long bearded, wearing gray and a red brimless cap (hue).
 But the nisse turned bearded is an alteration, and the traditional purist nisse is beardless as a child, according to the book by Axel Olrik and Hans Ellekilde.

 The tomte, according to Afzelius's description, was about the size of a one year-old child, but with an elderly wizened face, wearing a little red cap on his head and a gray (Note: Cf. Lecouteux's dictionary under "Niss": "In Sweden, an old bearded man wearing a red cap and gray clothing".) wadmal (coarse woolen) (Note: Original text: "Walmarsjackan", variant of "vadmal") jacket, short breeches, and ordinary shoes such as a peasant would wear.
 (Note: It is remarked that the tomte is outfitted in little gray jackets (not the blue-yellow national colors of Sweden), and the troll (trålen) sings: "Surn skall jag inför Ronungen gå /Som inte år klädd, utan bara i walmaret grå?
-[Sorely do I go forth to / Who am clad in mere wadmal of gray]".)
+[Sorely do I go forth to Ranungen / Who am clad in mere wadmal of gray]".)
 (Note: The knee breeches with stockings were still the common male dress in rural Scandinavia in the 17th, 18th, or 19th century.)

 The tonttu of Finland was said to be one-eyed, (Note: Castrén (German tr.), translated into English by Macc da Cherda Whitley Stokes signeed Macc da Cherna.) and likewise in Swedish-speaking areas of Finland, hence the stock phrase "Enögd som tomten" (one-eyed like the tomten).